Slow Elimination detox

 - canned foods

-The western diet is acid forming and so the majority of people who suffer from an unbalanced pH are too acidic.
-The following foods can put your body into a more acidic state
+The western diet is acid forming and so most people who suffer from an unbalanced pH are too acidic.
+The following foods can put your body into a more acidic state.

 Why an acidic body is unhealthy?